-Ethan Allen makes customized furniture, such as sofas and chairs, for which customers select the fabric and finish.
+For the PCs it sells through Wal-Mart, Dell's order cycles and its push/pull boundary look like that of L. L. Bean with Wal-Mart as the retailer instead of L. L. Bean and Dell as the manufacturer.
+The situation is different when Dell builds customized computers to order for its customers.
 In this case, the arrival of a customer order triggers production of the product.
 The manufacturing cycle is thus part of the customer order fulfillment process in the customer order cycle.
-There are effectively only two cycles in the Ethan Allen supply chain for customized furniture: (1) a customer order and manufacturing cycle and (2) a procurement cycle, as shown in Figure 1-7.
+There are effectively only two cycles in the Dell supply chain for customized PCs: (1) a customer order and manufacturing cycle and (2) a procurement cycle, as shown in Figure 1-7.

-All processes in the customer order and manufacturing cycle at Ethan Allen are classified as pull processes because they are initiated by customer order arrival.
-The company, however, does not place component orders in response to a customer order.
+All processes in the customer order and manufacturing cycle at Dell are thus classified as pull processes because they are initiated by customer order arrival.
+Dell, however, does not place component orders in response to a customer order.
 Inventory is replenished in anticipation of customer demand.
-All processes in the procurement cycle for Ethan Allen are thus classified as push processes, because they are in response to a forecast.
+All processes in the procurement cycle for Dell are thus classified as push processes, because they are in response to a forecast.
+For build-to-order PCs, the processes in the Dell supply chain break up into pull and push processes as shown in Figure 1-7.

-FIGURE 1-7 Push/Pull Processes for Ethan Allen Supply Chain for Customized Furniture
+FIGURE 1-7 Push/Pull Processes for Dell Supply Chain for Customized PCs